merryt/tymerrycom/src/routes/work/digital-promise.md

 Digital Promise in conjunction with Universal Mind set a goal of changing how the creators of educational software gain the knowledge they need to build the tools we use to educate.
-There is currently a large and disperse set of research that is poorly organized and spread all over the internet, the Learner Positioning Systems, or LPS, set out to change that.
+There is currently a large and diverse set of research that is poorly organized and spread all over the internet, the Learner Positioning Systems, or LPS, set out to change that.